After reading this step-by-step instruction, you will know how to use an OBD-II scan tool to do testing on your vehicle’s systems.

 Step 6: Proceed with the diagnosis.

-You have to be a pretty skilled person when it comes to understanding vehicles in order to diagnose exactly what’s wrong.
+You have to be a pretty skilled person when it comes to understanding vehicles to diagnose what’s wrong.
 The code will tell you what’s wrong, but not necessarily what you need to do to fix the problem.

-At this point, you can either take your vehicle to a certified mechanic’s shop to fix the problem, or you can do some research on your own to find out if it’s something you can do yourself.
+At this point, you can either take your vehicle to a certified mechanic’s shop to fix the problem or do some research on your own to find out if it’s something you can do yourself.

 Sometimes it will just be a fuse that is easy to replace.

-Other times it could be a little more serious that requires the expertise of someone who knows exactly what to do.
+Other times it could be a little more serious that requires the expertise of someone who knows what to do exactly.

 Step 7: Reset the check engine light.